 The preparation of financial statements in conformity with GAAP requires estimates and assumptions that affect the reported amounts of assets and liabilities, revenues and expenses, and related disclosures of contingent liabilities in the consolidated financial statements and accompanying notes.
-Estimates are used for, but not limited to, income taxes, useful lives of equipment, commitments and contingencies, valuation of acquired intangibles and goodwill, stock-based compensation forfeiture rates, vendor funding, inventory valuation, collectability of receivables, and impairment of investments.
-Given the global economic climate and additional or unforeseen effects from the COVID-19 pandemic, these estimates are becoming more challenging, and actual results could differ materially from those estimates.
+Estimates are used for, but not limited to, income taxes, useful lives of equipment, commitments and contingencies, valuation of acquired intangibles and goodwill, stock-based compensation forfeiture rates, vendor funding, inventory valuation, collectability of receivables, and valuation and impairment of investments.
+Given the global economic climate and additional or unforeseen effects from the COVID-19 pandemic, these estimates have become more challenging, and actual results could differ materially from these estimates.

 We review the useful lives of equipment on an ongoing basis, and effective January 1, 2020 we changed our estimate of the useful life for our servers from three to four years.
 The longer useful life is due to continuous improvements in our hardware, software, and data center designs.
-The effect of this change in estimate for Q1 2020, based on servers that were included in "Property and equipment, net" as of December 31, 2019 and those acquired during the quarter ended March 31, 2020, was a reduction in depreciation and amortization expense of \$786 million and an increase in net income of \$602 million, or \$1.21 per basic share and \$1.19 per diluted share.
+The effect of this change in estimate for Q2 2020, based on servers that were included in "Property and equipment, net" as of March 31, 2020 and those acquired during the quarter ended June 30, 2020, was a reduction in depreciation and amortization expense of \$696 million and an increase in net income of \$534 million, or \$1.07 per basic share and \$1.05 per diluted share.
+The effect of this change in estimate for the six months ended June 30, 2020, based on servers that were included in "Property and equipment, net" as of December 31, 2019 and those acquired during the six months ended June 30, 2020, was a reduction in depreciation and amortization expense of \$1.5 billion and an increase in net income of \$1.1 billion, or \$2.27 per basic share and \$2.24 per diluted share.